Peggy of Castletown: Conservation

 Upon the death of Emily Quayle in 1935, Peggy and, in due course, George Quayle's boathouse, were bequeathed to the Manx nation.
 In 1950, with help from the Carnegie Trust, the Manx Museum and National Trust (as was) undertook minor restoration of the boat and boathouse and opened the site to visitors.
 Peggy had been resting on her starboard side against the damp ground for 150 years.
 Her keel, rudder and two of her lowest strakes were replaced (the original keel remains on display in the boathouse).
 She was then painted inside and out.
 Aside from at least one more repaint in the intervening years, no further work on Peggy has been done.

 Peggy is remarkably well-preserved.
 Recent surveys indicate that all her original paint layers are intact and that well over 95% of her timbers and fixings date from the 18th century.
 Nonetheless the damp conditions in the boathouse, which is subject to tidal flooding, have taken their toll.
 She is entirely constructed by means of iron fixings and most of her hull nails are completely mineralised (rusted).
 She shows signs of hogging and sagging, and is slightly deformed by the rudimentary props and frames with which, until 2013, she was supported.
 Her decorative paintwork is fragile and flaking.

 Manx National Heritage has embarked upon a programme of conservation aimed at the stabilisation and long-term preservation of Peggy.
 The first step (2013) was the replacement of the props and frames with a new cradle designed with the aid of a laser survey of the hull.
-During 2015 the boat was be removed from the boathouse, for the first time in two hundred years, for stabilisation, study, and conservation.
+During 2015 the boat was removed from the boathouse, for the first time in two hundred years, for stabilisation, study, and conservation.
 In due course Peggy will be returned to her home in Castletown.